mrsoundmind/techom/replit.md

 Preferred communication style: Simple, everyday language.
 Always ask for permission before implementing any changes - this is a system requirement.
-Chat header design preference: No emojis or icons in project/team/agent names in chat headers - keep headers clean with text-only titles.
+Chat header design preference: No emojis in main conversation titles (project/team/agent names), but keep team and agent icons when showing participants under each section - keep main titles clean with text-only.

 ## Current Project Phase